 Art Studio 1

 17 credits for 25 students.
-Coordinator: Caroline Downing
+Coordinator: C. Downing

 Studio, historical, and anthropological approaches to the world of visual arts for students exploring an Art major.